Cristelknight999/Expanded-Ecosphere/README.md

 - Has an option to only update vanilla biomes, and not to add the close to 200 new biomes.

 # Compatible Mods/Packs

+# FAQ
+- Will there be a Forge 1.16 version?
+No.
+- Where can I find andesite?
+In andesite crags.
+- Where do I find diorite?
+In Mediterranean Islands and Thermal Taigas.
+- Where do beehives spawn?
+In desert lakes and desert river biomes.
+- I can't find any sugar cane.
+Look in the tropical biomes and swamps.